HavocParasite/TinyNuke-1/readme.txt

 =============

  * To install the panel dump the db.sql file then login with the default panel credentials admin:pass and finally navigate to settings.php
+   (Panel does not support php running under CGI/FastCGI)

  * Open TinyNuke.sln and provide your server Api.cpp like this: